thanhtrnnn/db-pshit/README.md

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for workflow guidelines on:
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on reviewing generated solutions.
+Thank you for helping improve accuracy and quality!
-- Running the generator locally
-- Reviewing generated solutions
-- Adding or modifying problems
-- Improving taxonomy classification

 ## Environment Variables